 One thing’s for sure, wherever life takes us, Southern Bride & Groom will always be more than just a business – it’s part of our family.

 Fun Facts: Jenna is also a graduate of UNC-Chapel Hill.
-She has served on the Board of Directors of Triangle NACE (National Association of Catering & Events), and has been a member of ILEA Greater Triangle (International Special Events Society) and TBA (Triangle Bridal Association).
+She has served on the Board of Directors of Triangle NACE (National Association of Catering & Events), and has been a member of ILEA Greater Triangle (International Live Events Association).
 She lives in Durham with her daughter, Cecelia.
+On Jenna’s days off, she might be playing dress up and singing musicals with Cece, trying a new restaurant in town, or getting some yoga time in!

 Hi, I’m Patricia.
 I’m our Art Director and Graphic Designer for our magazine and our website.
 I pull everything together visually – from laying out a styled feature, to ad design, to going to see the physical magazine start production.
 I collaborate with Donna and Jenna to ensure everything we’re creating and sharing is telling a story that will inspire our brides.